remotesynth/certifiedfreshevents/content/speakers/henri-helvetica.md

 title: "Henri Helvetica"
 date: 2019-07-24T18:52:51-04:00
 speaker_image: HenriHelvetica.jpg
-job_title:  Freelance Developer
+job_title:  Software Engineer at Catchpoint Systems
 twitter: HenriHelvetica
 draft: false
 ---

-Henri is a freelance developer who has turned his interests to a passionate mix of site performance engineering and pinches of user experience.
-When not reading the deluge of daily research docs and case studies, or indiscriminately auditing sites in devtools, Henri can be found contributing back to the community, co-programming meetups including the Toronto Web Performance Group or volunteering his time for lunch and learns at various bootcamps.
-Otherwise, he’s riding track bikes, tooling with music production software or more recently, focusing on the fastest 5k possible.
+Henri is a developer who has turned his interests to a passionate mix of site performance engineering and pinches of user experience, which led to his joining Catchpoint Systems on the WebPageTest Team.
+When not reading the deluge of daily research docs and case studies, or profiling sites in his favourite tools, Henri can be found contributing back to the community: Toronto Web Performance Group meetup + Jamstack Toronto organizer, curating conference content or volunteering his time for lunch and learns at various bootcamps.
+Otherwise, Henri is focusing on running the fastest 5k possible (surprise surprise), encouraging a healthy lifestyle via #devsWhoRun.